For best experience please turn on javascript and use a modern browser!

 Tuition fees for UK nationals

-For more information on the tuition fee level you should expect to pay as a British national, please see the section titled "Meeting the nationality condition" on the page "Who pays the statutory tuition fee level?" via the link below.
+For more information on the tuition fee level you should expect to pay as a British national, please see the section titled "Meeting the nationality condition" on the page "Who pays the statutory tuition fee?" via the link below.

 • I haven't had my final exams yet.
 Can I still apply?

-Yes, you should apply in the year prior to when you want to start university.
-If you are still in your final year, our Admissions Committee will review what you have completed until that point.
-This means that should you receive an offer of admission to AUC, the offer is conditional until you have received your final exam grades and/or final diploma from your secondary school.
+Yes, you should apply in the year before you plan to begin university.
+If you are in your final year of secondary school, the Admissions Committee will review your academic progress up to that point.
+If you receive an offer of admission, it will be conditional upon receiving your final exam results and/or your secondary school diploma.

 • I applied to AUC.
 When will I know if I have been accepted?